Better SEO for your website! The Meta plugin can dynamically change page title, manage <meta>

 TIP

 Take full advantage of this feature by using it with Quasar CLI, especially for the SSR (Server-Side Rendering) builds.
-It also makes sense to use it for SPA (Single Page Applications).
-Although the meta information in this case will be added at run-time and not supplied directly by the webserver (as on SSR builds), modern web-crawlers like the Googlebot will render dynamic pages and extract out the dynamically set meta information.
+It may make sense to use it for SPA (Single Page Applications) too, however the meta information in this case will be added at runtime and not supplied directly by the webserver (as on SSR builds).
+Modern web-crawlers like the Googlebot may render dynamic pages and extract out the dynamically set meta information.

 // quasar.config file